drgullin/icheck/README.md

 iCheck is verified to work in Internet Explorer 6+, Firefox 2+, Opera 9+, Google Chrome and Safari browsers.
 Should also work in many others.

-Mobile browsers (like Opera mini, Chrome mobile, Safari mobile and others) are also supported.
+Mobile browsers (like Opera mini, Chrome mobile, Safari mobile, Android browser and others) are also supported.
 Tested on iOS (iPad, iPhone, iPod), Android, BlackBerry and Windows Phone devices.

 License